My Red, White, and Blue Paleo Menu

 Greek Yogurt and Berry Breakfast Parfait

 How about a delicious and filling breakfast that is healthy and gets your day started off with the Red, White, and Blue theme?
-This one is super basic and easy with a few of my special twists.
+Although this is not strictly paleo it’s super delicious and healthy!

 Non Fat, Plain Greek Yogurt

 Washed Strawberries, Blackberries and Raspberries (approx.3/4 cup total)

 Granola (Be sure to use unsweetened or naturally sweetened, can omit for strict Paleo diet)

 Start with a mixture of fruit on the bottom, then add 2 large spoonfuls of yogurt on top.
 Continue this layering method until you are 1 inch from the top of the glass or when your fruit runs out, whichever comes first.
 Sprinkle with granola then coconut chunks on top.
 For an even creamier version you can puree all the fruits together in a blender and layer puree and yogurt alternately.

 This one is also a simple and basic recipe with a few add ins.
 I love the combination of spinach and arugula, add in some sweetness from the berries and crunchiness from the pecans and this salad is a total winner!

 Even Proportions of Spinach and Arugula (I used about 1/2 cup each for a small salad)

 Washed Blueberries and Strawberries (I used about 1/4 cup total for a small salad)